topo-gps/ios-manual/en/routes/routes_plan.rst

 If you have added at least two route points, a route will be computed between the route points.

-In the links below several examples of planning routes are discussed.
+Below several examples of planning routes are discussed.

 .. toctree::
    :maxdepth: 2